grahamwetzler/smart-meter-texas/README.rst

 Package to asynchronously connect to and retrieve data from the unofficial Smart Meter Texas API using aiohttp.

-Currently only obtaining the current meter reading is implemented.
+Currently only obtaining the dashboard and current meter reading are implemented.
 There are serval other API endpoints that are not implemented in this package.

 * Free software: MIT license